 Registration and Cost

 The Wellness competency exam is administered on two occasions annually - once in the fall and again in the spring.
-You are eligibile to attempt the exam a maxmimum of 2 times over the span of your Wheaton College career.
+You are eligible to attempt the exam a maximum of 2 times over the span of your Wheaton College career.

-To begin the registration process for the Fall 2018 Exam, you may stop into the Applied Health Science office, Room 115, located in the Meyer Science building, beginning in late September, 2018.
+To begin the registration process for the Fall 2018 Exam, you may stop into the Applied Health Science office, Room 115, located in the Meyer Science building, beginning September 17, 2018.
 A $10 registration fee is due at the time you register.

 The following resources may be helpful as preparation for the exam: